Gide Loyrette Nouel LLP

 We have found six-month training seats give trainees the best training experience.
 This is long enough for you to become fully immersed in a deal and to play an integral role in the transaction team.
 Training contracts are therefore divided into four seats, with rotations in September and March.
-Currently, we offer seats in different aspects of finance, international dispute resolution, mining oil & gas, as well as overseas secondments to our offices in Moscow, Hong Kong, Ho Chi Minh City and Paris.
+Currently, we offer seats in different aspects of finance, international dispute resolution, projects & infrastructure, as well as overseas secondments to our offices in Moscow, Hong Kong, Ho Chi Minh City and Paris.

 In addition to the hands-on experience of working with your supervisor on transactions, you will also take part in firm-wide training, alongside our associates and partners, learn about legal developments and the nuts and bolts of our core practice areas.

-The firm will, of course, sponsor you through your Professional Skills Course and allow you time to attend other external courses and conferences that are useful for your long-term training and development.
+After completing the Professional Skills Course, the firm will allow you time to attend other external courses and conferences that are useful for your long-term training and development.
 You will have a personal budget to spend on the training of your choice, including language classes.